fucora/cdp4j/README.md

 Community
 ---------
-Join our gitter chat at https://gitter.im/WebFolderIO/cdp4j-community
+Join our gitter chat at: https://gitter.im/WebFolderIO/cdp4j-community

 Integration with Maven
 ----------------------